 You may have heard this from other marketers and have gotten confused about some of the phrasing.

-Although similar, content marketing for contractors and content strategy for contractors are two separate entities, therefore, providing their own unique set of values.
+Although similar, content marketing for dentists and dental offices and content strategy for dentists are two separate entities, therefore, providing their own unique set of values.

 Let’s jump in.